checkly/theheadless.dev/blog/posts/basics-navigation.md

 ::::

-This works exactly the same for the `page.waitForXpath()` function is you are using Xpath selectors instead of CSS selectors.
+This works exactly the same for the `page.waitForXpath()` function is you are using XPath selectors instead of CSS selectors.

 **page.waitForNavigation()**

 In your scripts you can click on a link that triggers a navigation to a new page.
 You can use Puppeteer's `page.waitForNavigation()` method here to explicitly wait for this event to happen and then continue your script.
-The excepted notation in Puppeteer's case is by using the `Promise.all()` method to wait for the click to happen and the navigation to happen before continuing.
+The accepted notation in Puppeteer's case is by using the `Promise.all()` method to wait for the click to happen and the navigation to happen before continuing.

 ```js